robstave/angular2-training/session-six/page1.md

 cd simple-routes
 ```

-Inspecting *app.module.ts* we see the http and forms are there...but no router.
+Inspecting *app.module.ts* we see the http and forms are there, but no router.
 We will need to add this.

-_Router support was removed from angular-cli, so we will be doing this ourselves.
+Router support was removed from angular-cli, so we will be doing this ourselves.
-This may change, but the router was still under so much development that they removed it for the time being_
+This may change, but the router was still under so much development that they removed it for the time being.

 Our project will have a home, about and users so lets create those components.